Substra/substra-documentation/src/entry_points/glossary.md

 ## O

 - **Objective**: An objective correspond to a machine learning task on defined data types, a scientific question, which can be evaluated with a [metrics](#m) on a test dataset.
+In Substra, this object has the following attributes stored in the ledger:
+      - Name of the Objective
+      - Storage address and hash of its description
+      - Name, storage address and hash of its metrics
+      - Owner (node who defined the objective)
+      - Test datasets (list of data keys for the test split, and their associated dataset)
+      - Permissions

 - **Orderer**: An orderer is a special node the "orders transactions into a block and then distributes blocks to connected peers for validation and commit.
 The ordering service exists independent of the peer processes and orders transactions on a first-come-first-serve basis for all channels on the network. (...)
 It is a common binding for the overall network; it contains the cryptographic identity material tied to each Member."
 [Source](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html?highlight=orderer#ordering-service)